pivotal/docs-tap/tekton/install-tekton.md

 Use the instructions on this page if you do not want to install Tekton by using a Tanzu Application Platform profile.
 The Full, Iterate, and Build profiles include the Tekton Pipelines package.
-For more information about profiles, see [About Tanzu Application Platform package and profiles](../about-package-profiles.html).
+For more information about profiles, see [About Tanzu Application Platform components and profiles](../about-package-profiles.html).

 ## <a id='prereqs'></a>Prerequisites